 I’m sorry, this is harsh.
 But it’s true.

 Clients, like yourself and anyone else, prefer to have a continuing professional relationship with someone that they feel comfortable around and like.
 And if they don’t find you to be likeable, they might find another practitioner they like better.

 We can’t get along with everyone.
-No matter how kind, funny and personable you are, there are always going to be people that don’t like you.
-However, if you find that you have consistently low client retention rates compared to other practitioners, it might pay to reevaluate how you come across to others.
+No matter how kind and personable you are, there are always going to be people that don’t click with you.
+However, if you find that you have consistently low client retention rates compared to other practitioners, it might pay to re-evaluate how you come across to others.

 A newbie hairdresser wouldn’t have nearly as many regular customers as an experienced hairdresser.
 Customers can notice the lack of skills as well as lack of confidence.

 In the same way, an inexperienced practitioner can have trouble retaining their clients.
 This is why, in our experience, new practitioners don’t have as many return clients as their more experienced counterparts (around 3 sessions per client vs 6+ sessions in psychology private practice).